 - Use the grams to cups converter when scaling a recipe up or down.

-- For ingredient-specific conversions, the cups to grams converter lists common values side by side.
+- For ingredient-specific conversions, this site's cups to grams converter lists common values side by side.

 A digital scale costs roughly ten quid and lasts a decade.
 The pay-off is recipes that work the first time, leftovers that look like the picture, and one less variable to blame when something goes sideways.